 The GDS scale divides the disease process into seven stages based on the amount of cognitive decline in the inflicted senior.
 This test is most relevant for people who have Alzheimer’s disease since some other types of dementia (i.e. Frontotemporal dementia) do not always include memory loss.

 In the below scale, elders in stages 1-3 do not typically exhibit enough symptoms for a dementia diagnosis.
 By the time a diagnosis has been made, a dementia patient is typically in stage 4 or beyond.
 Stage 4 is considered “early dementia,” stages 5 and 6 are considered “middle dementia”, and stage 7 is considered “late dementia”.

 No Cognitive Decline

 |In this stage, the person functions normally, has no memory loss, and is mentally healthy.
 People with NO dementia would be considered to be in Stage 1.||N/A|

 |No Dementia||Stage 2:

 Very Mild Cognitive Decline

-|This stage is used to describe normal forgetfulness associated with aging; for example, forgetfulness of names and where familiar objects were left.
-Symptoms are not evident to loved ones or the physician.|
+|This stage is used to describe normal forgetfulness associated with aging.
+For example, forgetting names and where familiar objects were left.
+Symptoms of dementia are not evident to the individual’s loved ones or their physician.||Unknown|

 |No Dementia||Stage 3: